BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

+jail -r disp3 causes error about nonexistent 0net-template.
+I think it's the home dir problem

+qb-stop
+LAST MAJOR HURDLE. `wait $_PID` actually needs to be yet another tmp file, coz grandchild processes arent include in script `wait`
+- Dont forget to change TMP files to dot files.
+User doesnt need to see these
+- Remember to reset the TIMEOUT to 5
+	- Detect settings if the VM has PPT, and warn to stop internally.
+Popup warn if necessary.
+	- It's too slow.
+There's got to be a way to make it more efficient

 it looks like chk_valid_ipv4 at the end, it'll never make it to $_xp, coz return0 in digits checks

 # After SSH and scp is hammered out, make another system backup